+Use the CreateProject command to create Version Manager projects or 5.3/6.0 folders.

-Create projects and 5.3/6.0 folders You can create a new project directly under the project database location or within another project.
+You can create a new project directly under the project database location or within another project.
 The parent project in which you are creating the new project must exist.